By Bob Uphues

 One of the two write-in, 35-year-old LaGrange resident Justin Hanson, spent the last week of the campaign placing signs stating, "Yes, Art Jones is a Nazi" next to Jones' campaign signs throughout the district as a way to get word out about the GOP nominee's past.

-The other write-in candidate in the 3rd District race is Oak Lawn dentist Dr. Kevin Yerkes.
+The other write-in candidate in the 3rd District race is Oak Lawn dentist Dr. Kenneth Yerkes.

 Garcia breezes in 4th District